datahub-project/datahub/docs/how/business-glossary-guide.md

 ## Introduction

 When working in complex data ecosystems, it is very useful to organize data assets using a shared vocabulary.
-The Business Glossary feature in DataHub help you do this, by providing a framework for defining a standardized set of data concepts and then associating them with real physical assets that exist in your data ecosystem.
+The Business Glossary feature in DataHub helps you do this, by providing a framework for defining a standardized set of data concepts and then associating them with the physical assets that exist within your data ecosystem.

-Starting in version `v0.8.36`, DataHub supports managing a custom Business Glossary through the UI.
 Within this document, we'll introduce the core concepts comprising DataHub's Business Glossary feature and show you how to put it to work in your organization.

 ### Terms & Term Groups